-Intel® DVMT automatically and dynamically allocates as much (up to 1748MB) system memory (RAM) as needed to the integrated video system (the video driver must be installed).
+Intel[®] DVMT automatically and dynamically allocates as much (up to 1748MB) system memory (RAM) as needed to the integrated video system (the video driver must be installed).
 DVMT returns whatever memory is no longer needed to the operating system.
-You can configure the amount of memory to be used by DVMT in the BIOS (see "Total Graphics Memory (Advanced Menu > Advanced Chipset Control)" on page 5 - 9).
+You can configure the amount of memory to be used by DVMT in the BIOS (see "You can adjust the power settings for the card reader from here." on page 5 - 9).